Australia has eight public holidays per year, on top of a number of State-based holidays.

 It’s useful to analyse previous public holiday rosters in conjunction with performance indicators such as foot traffic or revenue–helping you understand the right level of staff required.

 Public holiday periods are a really busy time for Sidekicker.
 We see many businesses, requesting staff last minute, often in a panic, because they didn’t plan effectively.

-If you do you find yourself short-staffed over the public holiday period, Sidekicker has thousands of pre-screened staff ready and waiting to work across a number of industries.
+If you do you find yourself short-staffed over a public holiday period, Sidekicker has over 10,000 pre-screened staff ready and waiting to work across a number of industries.